 - Issue-age rated: Premiums are based on your age at the time you join the plan, not your age throughout the life of the policy.
 They may rise over time due to inflation, though.

 Our Find a Plan tool makes it easy to compare Medigap plans in Idaho.
-Simply enter your location information and coverage start date to review Medicare plan options in your area.
+Simply enter your location information to review Medicare plan options in your area.